sjha6324/Doc/lxc_installation.md

 ## Introduction of lxc

-LXC is a lightweight Virtualization technology that is used to run multiple isolated virtual units often referred to as containers in a chroot environment on a single host using a single Linux kernel.
+LXC is a lightweight Virtualization technology, that is used to run multiple isolated virtual units, often referred to as containers in a chroot environment, on a single host using a single Linux kernel.

 - we will do installation with help of upstreame repository using command: